 So the real core of it is, if the carrier itself is sending data to your phone, they have the right not to charge for it.

 Except, now it’s being used in ways it wasn’t intended.
 Verizon and T-Mobile both use zero rating for their video services and it’s pretty likely that AT&T will do the same.
-The rules allow for it, but net neutrality supporters say it isn’t fair.
+The rules allow for it, but some people say it isn’t fair.
 They say that if you can get video from Verizon for free and the very same video from Discovery.com is not free, that’s not fair and neutral.
 It creates an unfair advantage and Verizon could force Discovery to pay to put their videos on Verizon’s video service.
-And that would be the end of net neutrality, at least on wireless devices.

 At least that’s one doomsday scenario.
 The core of the whole zero rating idea is that you’re not charging customers for something you’re providing.
 Right now it’s really sketchy whether or not you could take content from a third party directly, for example iTunes, and apply the zero rating to it.
-Before net neutrality rules came in, T-Mobile was not charging customers for streamed music.
-Net neutrality rules say you can’t do that.
+In the past, under other rules, T-Mobile was not charging customers for streamed music.
+Current FCC rules say you can’t do that.
 But what if Verizon partnered with Apple to create a pathway where iTunes content could be hosted by Verizon and streamed for free using zero rating rules?
 This third party hosting is done all the time already.